Kalki Koechlin

-Kalki Koechlin (/ˈkʌlki kɛˈklæ̃/; born 10 January 1984) is a French actress and writer who works in Hindi films.
-Known for her unconventional body of work, she is the recipient of such accolades as a National Film Award, a Filmfare Award, and two Screen Awards.
-Although a French citizen, she has been brought up and lived most of her life in India.
+Kalki Koechlin (/ˈkʌlki kɛˈklæ̃/; born 10 January 1984) is a French actress and writer who works in films and stage.
+Known for her unconventional body of work, particularly in Hindi films, she is the recipient of several accolades, including a National Film Award and a Filmfare Award.
+Although a French citizen, she has been raised and lived most of her life in India.